Hormones: parabens, UV filters, pesticides and other EDCs can cause hormonal imbalance

 Where did the tributyltin come from?
 It was mainly used in shipping.
 It was applied to ships' hulls to prevent the growth of mussels and barnacles.
 Because of broader environmental hazards than causing hermaphroditism in snails, this chemical was universally banned in 2003.
 However, the discovery prompted further research into the causes of hormonal abnormalities.
 Unfortunately, it appears that our hormones increasingly run wild because we absorb the wrong substances.
 We absorb tiny quantities through the food we eat, the air we breathe, and the products we apply to our skin.

-What effects do these endocrine disruptors actually have on our bodies, hormones and health?
+What effects do these endocrine disruptors actually have on our bodies, hormones?

 Our natural hormones have a significant impact on our bodies.
 They're important for our growth, development, immune system, reproduction, mental state and even our metabolism.
 Each of these elements is crucial in keeping us alive.
 Endocrine disruptors cause an unnatural imbalance.
 This can result in specific hormonal effects being either blocked or strengthened.